-Grant Thornton attended one Committee meeting during 2014 to further discuss such matters.
-During 2013, Grant Thornton also provided analysis of the Company's non-executive employee compensation under a separate engagement reporting to management.
+The Committee most recently engaged Grant Thornton LLP ("Grant Thornton") to perform a comprehensive review of the Company's non-employee director compensation programs relative to the competitive market in 2013.
+Grant Thornton also provided analysis of the Company's non-executive employee compensation under a separate engagement reporting to management.